-I seriously am loving how this turned out!
+I love how it turned out!
 There’s something I love about making over children’s furniture.
-(Oh, and pssst–all those pans inside came from–where else??–the thrift store, too, for just a few bucks.
+(Oh, and pssst--all those pans inside came from--where else??--the thrift store, too, for just a few bucks. 🙂

-My boys think it’s “cool” and love making “Cheerioes Stew” LOL
+My boys think it’s “cool” and love making “Cheerios Stew” LOL

 And to think Mommy only paid $2.50 for that…..!
 Don’t you love a good deal?!